bpesquet/pytorch-tutorial/tutorials/fundamentals/README.md

 ---

-This tutorial uses several additional libraries that you must import using the following code.
+This example also uses several additional libraries that you must import using the following code.

 > You might need to install the [scikit-learn](https://scikit-learn.org) and [torchvision](https://pytorch.org/vision/stable/index.html) packages beforehand.